Aleem2/fair4containers/Workflow-FAIR4containers.md

 This workflow outlines a step by step approach in creating a FAIR containers.
 (15 minutes)

-1. Sign in to github, click on + sign beside your login to create a new github repository.
+1. Create a new github repository.
 Fill in the form to create a new repository with license information.
 Alternatively, you can add licensing information at a later stage by adding a license file named "LICENSE".
 Make sure to edit the license file with contributors names and year.

     [A guide to creating a license](https://docs.github.com/en/communities/setting-up-your-project-for-healthy-contributions/adding-a-license-to-a-repository)